-- Who may receive a "tax remedy" increase?
+2. Who may receive a tax remedy increase?

-- How is my residency determined for a "tax remedy"?
+3. How is my residency determined for a tax remedy?

-Having an Oregon address of record with PERS does not satisfy residency certification requirements.
+Having an Oregon address on file with PERS does not satisfy residency certification requirements.

 Retirees can submit a PERS Residency Status Certification form to PERS at any time.
 A residency certification will supersede any tax return information that PERS receives from DOR.
-Residency certifications are effective for one calendar year beginning January 1 of the year following submission.
+Residency certifications are effective for one calendar year and generally take effect on January 1 of the year following submission (see number 8)

-- What would cause my "tax remedy" to be removed?
+4. What would cause my tax remedy to be removed?

-In addition, if PERS cannot determine your Oregon residency based on information DOR provides, and if you have not provided PERS with an up-to-date PERS Residency Status Certification form verifying that you are an Oregon resident, PERS must stop paying you the tax remedy.
+If you have not provided PERS with an up-to-date PERS Residency Status Certification form that declares you are an Oregon resident, then PERS must stop paying you the tax remedy.

-- How will PERS communicate if the "tax remedy" is removed or restored?
+5. How will PERS communicate if the tax remedy is removed or restored?

 The PERS Residency Status Certification form is available on the PERS website at www.oregon.gov/pers.
 You also can update your residency status using Online Member Services (OMS); go to the OMS login page at https://go.usa.gov/xMzWM.
-Step-by-step information on how to certify your residency status in OMS is available here.
+Step-by-step instructions for using OMS to update your status are available at https://go.usa.gov/xMzWJ.

-PERS must receive your residency certification by December 15 in any calendar year to ensure the "tax remedy" you are eligible for will be included in your benefit payments in the upcoming year.
+PERS must receive your residency certification by December 15 to ensure the tax remedy you are eligible for will be included in your benefit payments in the upcoming year.

-If you are certifying that you are an Oregon resident but you do not earn enough income to be required to file an Oregon tax return (see #7), you must submit a paper PERS Residency Status Certification form to PERS.
+If you are certifying that you are an Oregon resident, but you do not earn enough income to be required to file an Oregon tax return (see number 7), you must submit a paper PERS Residency Status Certification form to PERS.

-- I am not required to file Oregon state income tax returns based upon my income.
-Do I need to certify my residency status with PERS to continue receiving "tax remedy"?
+7. I am not required to file Oregon state income tax returns based upon my income.
+Do I need to certify my residency status with PERS to continue receiving tax remedy?

 If you previously filed a PERS Residency Status Certification form showing you are not required to file tax returns because your income is below the filing threshold, you are no longer required to submit an annual residency certification unless:

-- you submit a change of address to PERS (including a move within Oregon); or
+- You submit a change of address to PERS, including a move within Oregon.

-- Why does the "tax remedy" exist?
+9. Why does the tax remedy exist?
 What changes have been made by the Legislature?